kfjahnke/envutil/README.md

 input (use --mount ...) - currently, the images have to be cropped symmetrically, meaning that the optical axis is taken to pass through the image center.
-For mounted input, you can specify the horizontal filed of view and the projection together with the image filename.
+For mounted input, you can specify the horizontal field of view and the projection together with the image filename.
 If the view 'looks at' areas not covered by the mounted image, it's painted black or transparent black for RGBA.